mattmorgante/laravel-vegaroo/readme.md

 # Vegaroo provides simple and delicious plant-based meals

 * ToDo:
-- add ingredients for 10 recipes
-- add these 10 recipes to myFitnessPal to get nutrition data
-- make charts on detail page
 - write the articles
-- Then and only then can you start with styling
+- add more data to database
+- small styling fixes
+- deploy and debug on mobile devices

 * Article: meal-planning (why you should make two servings of any dinner, bring it for lunch the next day)